 Treatment for RMDs typically focuses on managing the condition to ensure the best possible quality of life.
 There is no single medication or treatment that works for everyone.
 However, there are treatments, including medication, that can help manage pain, as well as controlling RMD symptoms.
 Clinical remission, where the symptoms appear to cease, is an increasing possibility, thanks to newer treatments targeting the underlying disease processes.

-Anxiety and depression in those with RMDs is about twice that seen in the general population, and often slips under the radar of health professionals.
-Therefore, it’s important for people with RMDs to tell health professionals how they are feeling, as psychological support can be extremely beneficial to help people cope with their condition.
+Anxiety and depression in those with RMDs is about twice that seen in the general population, and often slips under the radar of healthcare professionals.
+Therefore, it’s important for people with RMDs to tell healthcare professionals how they are feeling, as psychological support can be extremely beneficial to help people cope with their condition, and the impact it has on their life.

-So today, on World Arthritis Day, join in on raising awareness of these conditions.
-Whether you share a post on social media, talk to your neighbour about arthritis, or decide to fundraise for one of the many wonderful charities supporting people, please do your bit.
-Every single act will make a difference.
+So on World Arthritis Day, join in on raising awareness of these conditions, which can truly have a devastating impact on the lives of so many people.
+Whether you share a post on social media, talk to your neighbour about RMDs, or decide to fundraise for one of the many wonderful charities supporting people around the world, please do your bit.
+Every single act will make a difference!

-Don’t forget to include hashtags on your social media posts! #WorldArthritisDay #ConnectToday #WAD18 #WAD2018
+Don’t forget to include hashtags on your social media posts: